FudaWiki/fudawiki-files/hanafuda/games/nylon-ppong.md

 # Optional Rule: Concealed triplet

-Concealed triplet (자연뽕, *jayeon-ppong*) is a common variant.
+Concealed triplet (자연뽕, *jayeon-ppong*) is a common optional rule in Nylon-ppong.

-A player with **a triplet and a pair in hand** can claim a discard and end the round when a card from the same month as a pair is discarded, just like a player with only a pair in hand, and go out immediately.
-Scores of concealed triplets are ignored during scoring.
+If a player has **a triplet and a pair in hand**,  and the card on **top of the discard pile is the same month as the pair** in their hand, they can **go out** immediately by **calling 'ppong'**, discarding the pair, and then exposing the triplet.

+> Since the round ends this way, practically the player can just **expose their entire hand** instead of discarding the pair and then exposing the triplet.
+{.is-info}

+**Scores of concealed triplets are ignored** during scoring.

 > Some players do not ignore scores of triplets during scoring.
 {.is-warning}